Reviews You Can Rely On

 Cooking Performance

+The Trail Mini Duo is not a cookware set that provides optimal cooking performance.
+This is a lightweight, minimalist design best selected for heating water for your morning brew or dehydrated backpacking meals.
 The tall, narrow shape is better optimized for packing than it is for cooking.
-It heats water and boils pasta just fine, but try and simmer rice or fry an egg in there, and you are asking for trouble.
-The issue is that the narrow bottom and tall sides simultaneously focus on burner heat on the bottom and hinder effective stirring and scraping of the bottom.
-The good news is that the usage patterns of someone that might choose this sort of specialized equipment lean away from extensive cooking and towards simpler "just add water" meals.
-For these simpler meals, the Trail Mini is optimized.
+It heats water and boils pasta just fine, but try to simmer rice or fry an egg in there, and you are asking for trouble.
+The issue is that the narrow bottom and tall sides simultaneously focus all the heat on the bottom of the pot and hinder any stirring or scraping of the bottom.
+The good news is that someone who might choose this sort of specialized equipment typically leans away from extensive cooking and towards simpler “just add water” meals.
+For these simpler meals, the Trail Mini is still a solid choice.

-msr trail mini duo camping cookware review - the tall, narrow profile of the trail mini duo is well suited to...
+msr trail mini duo - the tall, narrow profile of the trail mini duo is well suited to...

 The tall, narrow profile of the Trail Mini Duo is well suited to packing, but means the heat of your burner is further concentrated.